The American video live streaming service, Twitch has taken through its Twitter page to speak about the large-scale hacking attack.

 In their wordings: “We’re still trying to figure out the full impact of the inquiry because it’s still ongoing.
 We recognize that this situation has raised some concerns, and we’d want to address a few of them here while our investigation continues.
 We have no evidence that login credentials have been leaked at this time.
 We are still looking into it.”

-As a result, depending on the broadcast software used by the user, manually updating the software to start the new streaming media may be required.
+As a result, manually updating the software to start the new streaming media may be required depending on the broadcast software used by the user.
 Users of Twitch Studio, Streamlabs, Xbox, PlayStation, and the Twitch mobile app are not required to take any action.

 “Twitch Studio, Streamlabs, Xbox, PlayStation, and Twitch Mobile App users should not need to take any action for your new key to work.